 LWF has submitted comment in support of the Final Environmental Impact Statement for the Mid-Barataria Sediment Diversion.
 This puts the project in the final home stretch before construction can begin!
+(LWF had previously submitted a letter to the Louisiana Dept. of Natural Resources in support of issuance of the required Coastal Use Permit for the project.)

 A final record of decision is expected in late December with construction anticipated for early 2023.